kalee1/Gantt-Chart/README.md

 ### Styling

 Svg components are grouped using "g" elements to easily select appropiated elements in rendering operations.
 This selection is made using tag.classname CSS selectors.
-Each element type has is own css class name, so users can override styling according to their needs.
+Each element type has its own css class name, so users can override styling according to their needs.
-This is the elements and css classname structure.
+This is the element and css classname structure.

 ```
   svg.chart